elixir-no-nels/ehos-python/docs/quick_start.md

 ## Cleaning up after the test

-The system will leave some images, servers, firewall setting and keypairs behind after the test, these needs to be manually deleted.
+The system will leave some the image, some VM servers, firewall setting and keypairs behind after the test, these needs to be manually deleted.